a-le/db-portal/README.md

 Alternatively, clone the full repository and build your own executable.

 ## Roadmap
+- Save workspaces to browser localStorage
 - Support for SQL scripts and multi-statement queries
 - Improve data dictionnary
+- Backup and restore databases
+- Load / save query and script files

 ## Configuration